A model for configuration spaces of points: Introduction

 Finally, if we consider a non-parallelized manifold there is still a way to make sense of the insertion of points at the boundary, but the price to pay is that one has to consider configurations of \textit{framed points} in $M$.
-The resulting framed configuration spaces $Conf^{fr}_\bullet(M)$ then come equipped with a natural right action of the framed little disks operad $E_D^{fr}$.
-In Section \ref{sec:framed case} we present $\BVGraphs_M$, a natural modification of $\Graphs_M$ that encompasses the data of the frames and we show that if we consider $\Sigma$ a two dimensional orientable manifold, $\BVGraphs_\Sigma$ models this additional structure.
-In the framed case we restrict ourselves to the 2-dimensional setting for the reason that in higher dimensions the rational homotopy type of $E_D^{fr}$ is not fully understood, and this problem should be solved first before one attempts to create models of $E_D^{fr}$-modules.
+The resulting framed configuration spaces $\Conf^{fr}_\bullet(M)$ then come equipped with a natural right action of the framed little disks operad $E_D^{fr}$.
+In Section \ref{sec:framed case} we present $\BVGraphs_M$, a natural modification of $\Graphs_M$ that encompasses the data of the frames and we show that if we consider $\Sigma$ a two dimensional orientable manifold, $\BVGraphs_\Sigma$ models this additional right action.
+In the framed case we restrict ourselves to the 2-dimensional setting.